-As I mentioned above, the budget and the guest list go hand-in-hand.
-Deciding on a guest list early is important for a lot of reasons, including the fact that you can:
+As mentioned, the budget and the guest list go hand-in-hand.
+Deciding on a guest list early when planning a wedding is important for a lot of reasons, including the fact that you can:

 - Get quotes from vendors early on – venue, catering, bar etc will ask how many guests you will be having

-- Send out your RSVP and/or invitations early on, giving the guests time to plan
+- Send out your save the date-cards and/or invitations early on, giving the guests time to plan

-- Start budgeting for an exact number of people early on
+- Start budgeting for an exact number of people from the start

 3. Book a venue